DSB Class MF: Accidents and incidents

 Fires on the IC3 train sets are not uncommon, with over half of DSB's in service sets having either overheated or suffered from minor burns, however all of these were easy fixes.
 There have been some incidents where rebuilds were needed.

 On 28 December 2010, an IC3 train in Israel caught fire due to a technical failure, injuring 121 people.
 A soldier shot the windows in order to allow the passengers to escape.
 The cause of the fire was not an electrical short, as first suspected, but a mechanical problem with the cardan joint, which is located next to the fuel tank in the train.

 On 30 December 2010 Israel Railways decided on an immediate stoppage of all the IC3s in the fleet, pending further investigation.
 The ramifications of this decision were the closure of several lines and stations, including Jerusalem and Dimona and several other suburban lines.
 Service was resumed on all routes after modifications were approved.

-On 20 October 2016, DSBs set number 51 caught fire in Odense, damaging the MFA significantly.
+On 20 October 2016, DSB's set number 51 caught fire in Odense, damaging the MFA significantly.
 No one was hurt, and the set was moved the day after.
 Then the rebuilding began, with a Swedish set donating its body to the damaged MFA unit.
 It was fitted with new engines and seats.
-The set was put rolling again in 2018, most notable is that this set was the first to be painted in DSBs newly formed design replacing the grey with red, and the blue lines at the windows, became black.
+The set was put rolling again in 2018; most notable is that this set was the first to be painted in DSB's newly formed design replacing the grey with red, and the blue lines at the windows became black.
 The passenger doors were painted white.
-Since the set are so far the only set in the new design, many enthusiasts has nicknamed the set “The One and Only”, which slowly has carried over to the personnel as well, although its official name remains “Niels Kjeldsen”.
+Since the set is so far the only set in the new design, many enthusiasts have nicknamed the set “The One and Only”, which slowly has carried over to the personnel as well, although its official name remains “Niels Kjeldsen”.